Deploy Flower on Multiple Machines with Docker Compose¶

 Note

-The Path of the PROJECT_DIR
+The path to the PROJECT_DIR

 Step 5: Run Your Flower Project¶